lizmat/raku-all-modules/github/p6-css/CSS-Declarations-p6/README.md

 say $css.font<font-family>; # 'Helvetica;
 ```

-The simplest ways of setting a property is to assign a string value.
-The value will be parsed as CSS.
-This works for both simple and container properties.
-Unit values are also recognized.
-Also the type and value can be assigned as a pair.
+- The simplest ways of setting a property is to assign a string value which is parsed as CSS.
+- Unit values are also recognized.
+E.g. `16pt`.
+- Colors can be assigned to color objects
+- Also the type and value can be assigned as a pair.

 ```
 use CSS::Declarations;
 use CSS::Declarations::Units :pt;
+use Color;
 my CSS::Declarations $css .= new;

 # assign to container